fyshelab/QA-ZRE/README.md

 # dreamscape-qa
-Code related to question answering experiments and other stuff.
+Code related to question generation for relation extraction.